Bridging Science & Societies

 The 10th World Conference of Science Journalists will bring together 1,200–1,400 professionals dedicated to engaging, incisive, accurate, and high-quality science journalism.
 The conference will build global capacity for science communication and provide an opportunity for journalists to explore cutting-edge science as well as crucial issues at the interface of science and society.

 WCSJ2017 will be held in San Francisco, a world-class city and an environment rich in science and technology.
 Conference activities will be based at the Marriott Marquis Hotel in the heart of downtown San Francisco.
-A feature of the program is University Day, when journalists will visit the campuses of the University of California San Francisco and UC Berkeley for programming and laboratory tours.
-WCSJ2017 marks the first time that the conference is being held in the U.S.
+A feature of the program is a day when journalists will visit the campuses of the University of California San Francisco and UC Berkeley for programming and laboratory tours.
+WCSJ2017 marks the first time that the conference is being held in the U.S. Reserve your hotel room here.

 - WFSJ unites more than 50 national and regional journalists’ associations in a global network to train, support and encourage science journalism.